 This doesn’t necessarily mean that you should have wider stop losses.
 If you want to do that, take smaller positions.

-Discipline is crucial.
+Discipline is crucial without any conflict.
 It is the most important factor.
-Every decision should be considered carefully.
+Every decision should be considered carefully counselling.

 Many brokers offer micro accounts to enable traders to take small positions.
 It is also useful to open a demo account to test a new strategy without risking capital.